safaleval/TextTemplatingCore/src/vsextention/texttemplating/README.md

 # TextTemplating

-**T4**  and **CSX**  (C# script)  from vscode via .net cli command - design time  transformation and possibility to use engine class for runtime transformation.
+**T4**  and **CSX**  (C# script, cs script)  from vscode via .net cli command - design time  transformation and possibility to use engine class for runtime transformation.

 **Execute from context menu from VSCode!**

 One of the very few tools that supports reflection and **web** projects!
 Compatible with **.NET 5 & .NET Core 3.1**  cs projects

 Scaffolding for .NET Core without IDE.
-Command line tool and designtime transformation tool, based on roslyn, no mono or 3rdparty dependencies.
+Command line tool and designtime transformation tool, based on roslyn, **no mono or 3rdparty dependencies**.

 ### Support this project
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=RGHZAXSMKBSS4)